Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Outline of this paper

 \subsection{Moduli of abelian varieties}

 The first theorem on the moduli of abelian varieties below refines our Theorem~\ref{TGC.Ag.review} proved in \cite{TGC.II}.
-Recall that $\overline{A_g}^{T}$ stands for the tropical geometric compactification of \textit{op.cit.}, which is the same as the Gromov-Hausdorff compactification in this case. $\overline{A_g}^{\rm Sat,\tau_{\rm ad}}$ (resp., $\overline{A_g}^{\rm MSBJ}$) stands for the Satake compactification for the adjoint representation $\tau_{\rm ad}$ (resp., the Morgan-Shalen compactification \cite{MS, BJ16}, \cite[Appendix]{TGC.II}).
+Recall that $\overline{A_g}^{\rm T}$ stands for the tropical geometric compactification of \textit{op.cit.}, which is the same as the Gromov-Hausdorff compactification in this case. $\overline{A_g}^{\rm Sat,\tau_{\rm ad}}$ stands for the Satake compactification for the adjoint representation $\tau_{\rm ad}$.